vamsi-karnam/Obstacle-avoidance-rover/README.md

 5. **Compute centroid**; if it’s left of center → turn right, else turn left.
 6. **No obstacle** → drive forward.

+Note:
+- Remove cv2.imshow() for headless usage
+- Use a systemd script to auto run on boot

 ## Troubleshoot common issues